Dai Peng: Career

 Prior to becoming a television actor, Dai had taught at Shuqun Secondary School for a year, and had worked in the administration department at Nanyang University and worked as a gold dealer.
 He was also active in the theatre scene, where he first performed at the age of 15, and had written and directed plays.

 He began his career in the television industry in 1964, sometimes taking on both directing and acting roles at the same time in a number of productions.
 He had also wrote television screenplays and radio plays and did voiceover jobs.
 In 1983, Dai became a full-time Singapore Broadcasting Corporation (SBC) actor.
 He has mostly starred in supporting roles as the villain in multiple Channel 8 drama series.
 He also had notable eunuch roles in several period dramas, as well as prominent roles as an elderly man suffering from dementia in television series such as Dr Justice (1994) and Facing the Music (1998).

 Personal life

 Dai was married to Chen Yuying, whom he got acquainted through a stage production.
 They have a son, Dai Liyao, who works in the advertising industry.

 Death

 In April 2013, Dai felt unwell and visited the hospital for a routine check-up.
 Two weeks later, while the doctor was extracting bone marrow, he discovered that Dai was suffering from lymphoma.
 Dai was prescribed chemotherapy drugs, but reacted negatively to them, and treatment had to be stopped after a week.

-A month later, Dai died on 12 May 2013 at 2.30pm local time, at the age of 75.
+A month later, Dai died on 12 May 2013 at 2.30 p.m. local time, at the age of 75.
 A memorial service was held at Saint Joseph's Church, which was attended by actors Zoe Tay, Vincent Ng, Huang Shinan, Edmund Chen, Xiang Yun and Li Yinzhu, among others.
 Dai was then cremated at the Mandai Crematorium and Columbarium.